-To update Angular CLI 10, we need to follow the below steps.
+To update Angular CLI to the latest version:

 - Uninstall the old version of Angular CLI

-- Verify NPM Cache using npm cache verify command.
+- Verify NPM Cache using the npm cache verify command.

-- Install the latest version of Angular CLI (Currently it is Angular CLI 10)
+- Please install the latest version of Angular CLI (Currently, it is Angular CLI)

-If you are an angular developer, then you have seen that almost every year, they are releasing a minimum of 2 versions.
-So you have to up to date with the latest version.
+If you are an angular developer, then you have seen that they are releasing a minimum of 2 versions almost every year.
+So you have to be up to date with the latest version.
 You can find more about Angular CLI on its official documentation.

 You can check your current version of Angular CLI using the following command.

 As you can see from the above image, I have version Angular CLI 9.
-So, the next step is to upgrade Angular CLI 9 to Angular CLI 10.
+So, the next step is to upgrade Angular CLI 9 to the next version of Angular CLI.

-To update the latest angular-cli package, you have to follow the below steps.
+To update the latest angular-cli package, follow the steps below.